efrizon/ea076-mqtt-connection/README.md

-# ea076-unicamp
+# ea076-mqtt-connection
-Repository for my old projects in the Embedded Systems course (Course code EA076) at Unicamp.
+Repository for Experiment #1 in the EA076 Embedded Systems course at Unicamp.